CongGroup/SecDev2018-tutorial/tutorial/README.md

 ### 7. Compile contract

-  1. For the first time, remix will generate a simple "ballot.sol" contract for us.
-Replace the content with our token contract.
+  1. For the first time, Remix will generate a simple "ballot.sol" contract for us.
+Replace the content with our customized token contract.
 And then paste our demo code to the editor.
-You can find the code [here].(https://github.com/CongGroup/SecDev2018-tutorial/blob/master/contract/DemoToken.sol)
+You can find the code [here](https://github.com/CongGroup/SecDev2018-tutorial/blob/master/contract/DemoToken.sol).

-  2. Click compile.
+  2. Click `Compile`.
 It displays all the information of the compiler.
-By default, the current version is "0.4.25+commit.59dbf8f1.Emscripten.clang" and you don't have to change it.
-In case it's different, you can choose it at the very beginning of dropdown item (show in the second picture below).
+By default, the current version is `0.4.25+commit.59dbf8f1.Emscripten.clang` and you don't have to change it.
+In case it's different, you can choose it at the very beginning of drop-down item (show in the second picture below).

-  3. Select "Enable Optimation" and click "Start to compile"
+  3. Select `Enable Optimation` and click `Start to compile`
 <center><img src="assets/compile.jpg" width="500" /> </center>

-  Note: Check the following image if your have trouble following step 2 in this session.
+  > Note: Check the following image if your have trouble following step 2 in this session.
 <center> <img src="assets/version.jpg", width="400"> </center>